GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (155) .md

 **Range**: 1 yard

 **Effect**: Target performs a [Empy] save or becomes obtunded for a number of hours equal to the points of failure.
 Regardless of the save result, an obscure yellow sigil has marked their body in some way.
 This sigil emits dim light out for half a foot and possesses an eerie wave to it.
 Upon a critcal success with your spell check or a critical failure on the target's save, you may increase or decrease the creature's inebriation by an amount up to the spell's tier.
+You are considered to be familiar with any creature which bears your mark.

 This cannot affect Eldritch, Ephemera, Fiends, or Undead.